pwintz/pwintz.github.io/_writing-tips/space-size-after-period.md

         </td>
     </tr>
 </table>
 The difference is subtle, but the difference helps readers discern whether a period ends a sentence.
+(In fact, web browsers might not render the two spaces, above, as different widths and in TeX document the spacing depends on your settings.)